As part of focus on NPAs, Stressed Assets Management Group (SAMG)

 rectification of irregularities by branches, audit of compliance at

 select branches is also undertaken.
-During the period 01.04.2013 to

-31.03.2014, 9,230 domestic
+During FY2015, 9,889 domestic

-branches/BPR entities were audited under the
+branches/BPR entities were audited under the Risk Focused Internal

-category and Business Process Re-engineering (BPR) entities are conducted by 13 Zonal
+Process Re-engineering (BPR) entities are conducted by 13 Zonal

-Inspection Offices, each of which is headed by a
+Inspection Offices, each of which is headed by a General Manager.

-Centre establishments / Circle local Head Offices / Apex Training Institutions, Associate Banks and
+Local Head Offices / Apex Training Institutions, Associate Banks and

 Regional Rural Banks (RRB) sponsored by the Bank.
 To enhance the

 the existing once in three years to two years.
 46 establishments /

 Credit Audit aims at achieving continuous improvement in the quality of